Investment, tax tips for keeping, growing your money in 2024

 The investment landscape this year has been much different from 2022.
 Hence, it’s a good idea to check what you own because things likely shifted around a lot.

 Rebalancing is the process of adjusting your portfolio periodically so that you maintain your desired or target mix of stocks, bonds or other assets.
-Suppose you strive to hold 60% of your investments in stocks/stock funds and the other 40% in bonds/bond funds.
-If your mix is now closer to 70/30, following this year's stock-market rally, it might be time to sell some equities and move the proceeds to the bond side.
+Suppose you strive to hold 60% of your investments in stocks and stock funds a nd the other 40% in bonds and bond funds.
+If your mix is now closer to 70/30 following this year's stock market rally, it might be time to sell some equities and move the proceeds to the bond side.

 Rebalancing provides a discipline for buying low and selling high.
-From a tax perspective, it’s often neater to do so within sheltered accounts such as 401(k) plans and Individual Retirement Accounts.
+From a tax perspective, it’s often neater to do so within sheltered accounts such as 401(k) plans and individual retirement accounts (IRAs).
 Otherwise, you would incur taxable transactions with each trade.

 Money: US economy doing better than national mood suggests.
 What to consider.